top of page

 Why Healthy Love Feels "Boring" or Unsafe

-When clients with unhealed trauma finally go on a date with someone who is genuinely kind, emotionally available, consistent, and safe, they almost always report the same thing: "There was just no spark.
-It felt boring.
-We lacked chemistry."
+When clients with unhealed trauma finally go on a date with someone who is genuinely kind, emotionally available, consistent, and safe, they almost always report the same thing: there was just no spark, it felt boring, we lacked chemistry.

 This is the most painful side-effect of a dysregulated nervous system.

-If your brain associates "love" with the cortisol-fueled rollercoaster of chasing an emotionally unavailable person, then a safe, consistent partner will not trigger your dopamine receptors.
+If your brain associates love with the cortisol-fueled rollercoaster of chasing an emotionally unavailable person, then a safe, consistent partner will not trigger your dopamine receptors.
 Your brain will interpret their consistency as a lack of passion.

 To a traumatized nervous system, safety actually feels dangerous.